Kate Spade Addressed Her Daughter In Her Suicide Note

 “At this point, there was a note left.
 The contents of that note, as well as the physical state of the apartment and the comments of the witness, lend to the credibility that it is an apparent suicide.”

-Kate Spade is survived by her husband, designer Andy Spade and their daughter Frances Beatrix.
+Kate Spade is survived by her husband, designer Andy Spade, and their daughter Frances Beatrix.

 Fashion designer Kate Spade found dead at New York home https://t.co/p0U4r4225v pic.twitter.com/qS882PzlHR